Personal website: http://www.douglasyu.org/

-- Director of the Ecology, Conservation, and Environment Center (ECEC), a joint venture with the Kunming Institute of Zoology (www.kiz.ac.cn/en) (2008-present)
+- Principal Investigator and Director of the Ecology, Conservation, and Environment Center (ECEC), a joint venture of UEA with the Kunming Institute of Zoology (www.kiz.ac.cn/en) (2008-present)

 - Postdoctoral research associate, Imperial College Centre for Population Biology (1999-2000)

 - Ph.D. - Harvard University (1997) NATO Postdoctoral Fellow, Imperial College (1998)

 We study cooperation in two of its manifestations: